 My name is Karen Callard.
 I am from England.
 I needed to fix my problems of loose teeth and teeth breach.
 I searched for low cost treatment and came across India Healthguru.
 On going through their website, I was convinced this is what I needed and mailed them my medical reports.
 Within the next few days I was in India for the treatment.
 Choosing India and Indian Healthguru for my treatment were among the best decisions I have ever taken.
 I express sincere gratitude towards the doctors and the team for giving me more than what I had asked for.

 Oral health and dental care is a part of health care and any malfunction in the area needs to be taken care, seek proper advice and treatment to restore dental hygiene and personal well being.
 Dental problems can be of various kinds.
 Often teeth are filled with gold, silver, cements, Amalgam and Porcelain Inlays.
 Periodentitis is a serious gum disease and most important is preventive dentistry which asks for periodic visit to the dentist for proper dental care such as brushing, flossing.

-What is Dental surgery?
+What is Dental Surgery?

 Dental surgery is any of a number of medical procedures that involve artificially modifying dentition, in other words surgery of the teeth and jaw bones.
 Decayed teeth can be filled with dental amalgam, dental composite, dental porcelain and precious or non-precious metals.
 Oral and maxillofacial surgery is a more specialized form of dental surgery.

-Types of Dental surgery:
+What are the Types of Dental Surgery?